 What size cart do I need?

 This depends on a number of factors, including the size of your household and how much you recycle.
-Typically, a 65 gallon cart will hold three to four standard trash bags; a 95 gallon cart will hold five to six standard trash bags.
+Typically, a 35 gallon cart will hold at least two standard trash bags; a 65 gallon cart will hold three to four bags; and a 95 gallon cart will hold five to six bags.

 What is the cost of a City trash cart to pilot area customers?

 The Board of Mayor and Aldermen has established that the cost of carts purchased for use in the pilot areas will be borne 50% by the City and 50% by pilot area customers.
-The cost to the customer is: $35 for a 95 gallon cart; $28 for a 65 gallon cart.
+The cost to the customer is: $19 for a 35 gallon cart; $28 for a 65 gallon cart; and $35 for a 95 gallon cart;.
 The number of carts you may buy at the discounted rate is limited by the number you may place for collection.

 How many trash carts may I place for collection?